tytydraco/yessleep/out/Theres_Something_Creepy_about_the_Doll_on_My_Shelf.md

 Then, the scariest thing happened.
 It was night, and the moon was bright.
 I woke up feeling cold.
 I looked around and...
 I wasn’t in my bed.
 I was on the shelf, where I keep my toys.
 And in my bed, where I should have been, was Lily.
 She was under my blanket, her eyes closed like she was sleeping.

 I tried to scream, but no sound came out.
 I couldn’t move.
 My arms and legs were stiff as wood.
 I looked down at my hands.
 They weren’t my hands.
 They were doll hands.
-Plastic and shiny.

 I don’t know how long I stayed there.
 The moon moved across the sky, and the room got darker.
 Then, light peeked in.
 Morning.